Last Updated: Dec 2018

 Although you can access Sian Ka’an Biosphere reserve from both Punta Allen and Muyil, each of these two access points provides for two completely different experiences and contains two very different ecosystems.

 Punta Allen: If you want to see ocean lagoons, beaches, dolphins, turtles, fish, etc., then the Punta Allen route to the Sian Ka’an Biosphere Reserve may be for you.
-It seems like an absolutely lovely trip, but it can take a considerable amount of logistics or cost to pursue.
+It seems like an awesome trip, but the downside is that it can take a considerable amount of logistics or cost to pursue.
 If using public transport you’ll need to allow for multiple days and it’s unadvised to drive there under current road conditions.
 Alternatively there are some great small group tours that will take you all over the Punta Allen side of Sian Ka’an in a single day, but travelers on a budget may find them to be a little pricey.
-Rates for tours of this ocean side of Sian Ka’an start at $99 and we’ve listed them in the section below.
+Rates for tours of this ocean side of Sian Ka’an start at $115 and we’ve listed them in the next section below.

-But first, here is some quick information should you desire to go the Punta Allen route.
+But first, here is some quick information should you desire to go the Punta Allen ocean route instead.

 Visiting Coastal Sian Ka’an Via Punta Allen